Bloomberg Media CEO and New York Times columnist to start new venture - NewsBreak

 Justin Smith and Bloomberg Media did not respond to requests for comment.

-Bloomberg Media competes with Reuters, the news division of Thomson Reuters Corp (TRI.TO), in supplying news to media outlets.
+Bloomberg Media competes with Reuters, the news division of Thomson Reuters Corp, in supplying news to media outlets.

-Reporting by Helen Coster in New York and Eva Mathews in Bengaluru Editing by Amy Caren Daniel, Alexandra Hudson and Matthew Lewis

 Comments / 0